Attendance Policy

 We will take a stepped approach to ensure excellent attendance for all pupils, as follows:

-• Failure to improve attendance will lead to a fixed penalty notice.
+- Failure to improve attendance will lead to a fixed penalty notice.
 Parents/carers will be informed of these measures through letters sent from school.
 Parents/carers must act on the information in the letters to ensure they are not subjected to fixed penalty notices or prosecution.
-10 unauthorised absences (10 half days) can lead to a fixed penalty notice.
+10 unauthorised absences (10 half days) over a rolling period of 10 weeks can lead to a fixed penalty notice.
 This can include being late to school after the register closes.

 The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils’ attendance; however, progress will be carefully monitored and where engagement strategies have not had the desired effect, the attendance officer will consider: